by Dr. Marc Goldstein, MD, Curist Medical Advisor

 - Stay At Home: If you are not sure, please stay at home just to be safe.

 What If People Think My Allergies & Sneezing are Coronavirus (COVID-19)?

 One of the best ways to give yourself peace of mind about whether you could have coronavirus (COVID-19) is to take your allergy medications consistently.
 If your symptoms go away and you don’t have other coronavirus (COVID-19) symptoms, you are not likely infected with coronavirus (although a lot of people are asymptomatic).
 Testing for COVID-19 also will help determine if your symptoms are from COVID-19 or allergies.
-When frequenting public places, it may be a matter of common courtesy to treat your allergy symptoms so that people don’t misconstrue your sneezes and coughs as coronavirus (See WHO warning to avoid people who are sneezing or coughing here).
+When frequenting public places, it may be a matter of common courtesy to treat your allergy symptoms so that people don’t misconstrue your sneezes and coughs as coronavirus.

 For more information about Coronavirus, please visit the CDC website.
 As always, if you are not feeling well, please reach out to your medical provider or call 911.